mkijowski/lab1-ceg-3400/LAB1.md

 To earn KFC Coins you simply need to Hash a nonce and a word from the linux user dictionary (typically `/usr/share/dict/american-english`) using `sha256sum` and look for a number of leading `0`s.
 More `0`s == more points.
-For example:`printf "4Beasley's" | sha256sum" gives a hash of `00086d4b4f3d736a7dae792feb96377be57d8812ac0ae1e34d51d0f9eaf7a8b7` which would be considered a 3 "point" coin since it begins with three `0`'s.
+For example:`printf "4Beasley's" | sha256sum"` gives a hash of `00086d4b4f3d736a7dae792feb96377be57d8812ac0ae1e34d51d0f9eaf7a8b7` which would be considered a 3 "point" coin since it begins with three `0`'s.

+Some rules:

-* nonces can be 2 or more digits (non decimel integers only)
+* nonces can be 2 to 10 digits (positive integers only)
 * words must come from an english dictionary and may include punctuation such as `'`
 * **you may NOT submit any of the example nonce/word combos!**